 As the fire is burning up the heavy thatch and underbrush, the heat from the fire drafts up the tree and dries out the cones.
 As the cones dry out they open like a flower, releasing seeds onto prepared ground.
 Now a new sequoia can begin to grow.

-Are you going through a fire?
+Are you going through a fire, a really hard time?

 Stop trying to put out the fire.
 Stop trying to run from the fire.
 Look for God.
 God is able to bring good things out of bad circumstances.
 God is able to bring growth in you that will enrich your life instead of destroy it.
 Yes, your test can produce a powerful testimony.